ihrz/ihrz/readme.md

 The bot was primarily developed by Kisakay (*formerly known as Ezermoz*) and was first released in **September 2020** using **discord.js v12.**
 *Now, It has a strong architecture with separated modules, each with their own owner directory.*

-*It also has a multi-language base**, currently supporting English, French, Italian, German, and Japanese, with more planned for the future.
+*It also has a multi-language base, currently supporting English, French, Italian, German, and Japanese, with more planned for the future.

 **The bot is continuously under development.**
 ## Contributor's Wall